 Video

-Shakespeare walking to work
+Shakespeare Walking to Work

 Shakespeare spent a lot of time and effort on words.
 Elizabethan theatre design was basic.
 Audiences needed to imagine themselves in battles, enchanted forests, palaces, foreign cities, and scandalous bedrooms from mediaeval Scotland to ancient Rome.
 The words were written to excite human minds that would never see those events, times, or places.
 They could ignite the imagination in ways that we have lost.